cert-manager/website/content/docs/usage/istio-csr/installation.md

 #### Completing a Pure Runtime Installation

-While pure runtime configuration allows istio-csr to be installed at the same time as cert-manager, it's important to note that istio-csr pods will not become ready until an issuer is available.
-This means that Helm installations may hang until an issuer is configured since the istio-csr Deployment will not be ready.

-To complete a Helm installation of istio-csr with pure runtime installation, you must create the issuer and ConfigMap pointing to that issuer.
-Once detected, istio-csr will complete setup and issue any outstanding certificates.
+To make istio-csr easier to install alongside cert-manager, pure runtime configuration slightly modifies the behavior of istio-csr's health checks.
+This is because Helm will not complete an install until the health checks are passing.

+If and only if using pure runtime configuration, istio-csr's health checks will report as healthy until runtime configuration is available for the first time.

+After runtime configuration becomes available for the first time, the health checks will revert to their normal operation.

 ## Usage